Thursday, May 24, 2012

 "Giving treats creates a dog that is sure to beg at the table"

-If I had a dime for every time I have heard one of these statements, I would be banging this out on my keyboard made of gold.
+If I had a dime for every time I have heard one of these statements, I would be writing this on a keyboard made of gold, just like Kanye.

-Like most conventional wisdom, all of these statements are born of a toe dipped in the deep pool of truth.
-You certainly can teach your dog to only perform some of the time, even when you have a treat in your hand and you most certainly can create a dog who begs at the table.
+Like most conventional wisdom, all of these statements are born of a toe dipped into the pool of truth.
+You certainly can teach your dog to only perform some of the time when you have a treat in your hand and you most certainly can create a dog who begs at the table.
 I have provided a step by step training plan at the end of this article to teach those very things (not that you'd want to!)
 But first, I want to talk about some of the reasons we may struggle with the idea of training with food.

 "My dog should do as I say.
 I should not have to use treats at all"

-There is a pervasive belief that dogs live to please us.
-At the same time, we are told that dogs are out to take over ("dominate us" is the way this is usually described) given half a chance.
-I am not sure how these two beliefs can exist at the same time, but they do and I believe this dichotomy, along with childhood memories of strict instructions to never feed our dog from the table is largely responsible for the angst we feel when we consider training with food.
+There is a pervasive belief in our culture that dogs live to please us.
+At the same time, we are told that dogs are out to take over ("dominate us" is the way this is usually described) the household given half a chance.
+I am not sure how these two beliefs can exist at the same time but they do and I believe that this dichotomy accompanied by childhood memories of strict instructions to never feed our dog from the table is largely responsible for the angst we feel when we consider training with food.

 "Of course he's paying attention to you!
 You have treats!"

-Here's what I say to this: yes, exactly!
+Here's what I say to this: Yes!
+Exactly!
 Food is a very powerful reinforcer.
 Why wouldn't he pay attention to me when there is the possibility of earning a treat?
-After all, what do we do when we plan a party, a get-together, or a celebration?
+After all, what do we do when we plan a celebration?
 We include FOOD.
 We make special food for special occasions, share our favorite food in casual gatherings, prepare meals by hand for those we love, in fact, we rarely do anything socially with others without food being present in some way.
 Yet we are appalled when a dog is also happy to see and eat food.
 Why?
 Is it that we think of it as a bribe and not a reward?

-"Okay, Chris, you tell me why training with food isn't a flat out bribe"
+"Okay, you tell me why training with food isn't a flat out bribe"

 Bribe: Something serving to influence or persuade.